 #4 Regularly validate your data

 The more work you do at the beginning of the NDAR submission process, the easier each submission will be for you.
 That being said, inevitably something will change during the lifetime of your grant.
-Earlier this year, the NIMH Data Archive (NDA) announced changes to the NDAR data dictionaries.
+In 2016, the NIMH Data Archive (NDA) announced changes to the NDAR data dictionaries.
 One major change announced was a large list of newly required fields, which came from the phenotypical concept definitions defined for ASD by Alexa Crawford of Harvard.
 Since these fields weren’t previously required, most submissions did not include them.
 This resulted in some work to update the process for pulling datasets to make sure these new fields were included.
 While this was no small task, we mitigated potential problems by catching it early and resolving issues prior to the submission deadline.

 This is one example where validating your data using the NDAR Validation Tool, will help you catch issues that could make submission time more stressful.
 Another example is if the data is being collected in a manner that is not consistent with the NDAR data dictionaries.
-Typically these data collection issues can be resolved by making a few inhouse process changes and/or recontacting a few families from whom you need a little more information.
+Typically these data collection issues can be resolved by making a few in-house process changes and/or recontacting a few families from whom you need a little more information.
 Since things like this can take weeks rather than days, it’s nice to catch this a month or two before the deadline.

 We recommend using the NDAR Validation Tool monthly to validate your datasets.
 That way your submission will only include at most a month’s worth of data that you haven’t already seen and validated.

-#5 Be aware of the data you’re
+#5 Be aware of the data you’re submitting

 One way to make this help ease this anxiety is to be aware of the data you’re submitting.
-This is another task that requires attention upfront but trust us, it’s worth it.
+This is another task that requires attention upfront but, trust us, it’s worth it.
 Take the time to make sure that the data fields you’re planning to submit aren’t text or memo fields.
 Those fields will require extensive review to make sure nothing slips by.
 Don’t do that to yourself.
 Create more restrictive data types that will allow you to collect the same data without the concern of potential PHI being in your dataset.
 There are a lot of text fields in the NDAR data dictionaries, but you don’t have to submit a free text box for that field, and we strongly recommend you don’t.
 This will make you confident that the data is truly de-identified.